 - List of processes sorted by CPU utilization.

-- Last footer shows different options like help, setup, kill, nice, quit etc.
+- Footer shows different options like help, setup, filter tree kill, nice, quit, etc.

 Type tree or t to display processes tree view.

-We can refer footer for function keys to use nifty htop application.
+You can refer function keys displayed at the footer to use this nifty htop application to monitor Linux running processes.
 However, we advise to use character keys or shortcut keys instead of function keys as it may have mapped with some other functions during secure connection.

 Htop Shortcut and Function Keys

-Some of the shortcut and function keys and its functionality to interact with htop.
+Some of the shortcut and function keys and their functionality to interact with htop.